Jitendarkumara/TestingPurposecode/README.md

-Dear All,

-As Monday and Tuesday are holidays at TCE, I will be traveling to my hometown today.
-I will remain available on call and virtually during this period.
+Dear sir I have 2 Comp off and 6 casual leave how I can utilize this before expire .